jaideepsinhdabhi/JustDataML/README.md

 10. **XGBClassifier**
     - Description: XGBoost Classifier is an optimized distributed gradient boosting library designed for classification problems.

 These are the available regression and classification models supported by the JDML tool.
-You can use them for training and prediction based on your specific machine learning tasks.
+You can use them for training and prediction based on your specific machine-learning tasks.

 ## Feedback

-If you have any feedback or suggestions , please reach out to us at jaideep.dabhi7603@gmail.com
+If you have any feedback or suggestions, please reach out to us at jaideep.dabhi7603@gmail.com

 ## Acknowledgements